Database Explorer

 Converts the ActiveRow

-object into an associative array where keys are column names and values are the
+object to an associative array, where keys are column names and values are the

 corresponding data.